stonepros/stone/doc/rados/operations/pools.rst

 Before creating pools, refer to the `Pool, PG and CRUSH Config Reference`_.
-Ideally, you should override the default value for the number of placement groups in your Ceph configuration file, as the default is NOT ideal.
+Ideally, you should override the default value for the number of placement groups in your Stone configuration file, as the default is NOT ideal.
 For details on placement group numbers refer to `setting the number of placement groups`_

 .. note:: Starting with Luminous, all pools need to be associated to the